-- The evaluator has determined that the product meets all requirements of the claimed certification scheme. - In the case "Pass" verdicts have been assigned to all evaluation activities, the evaluator advises the certifier to certify the product, by concluding that the evaluator "has determined that the product meets the requirements of the applicable scheme and has high-assurance that the product protects the defined assets against attack to a specified level of assurance/state-of-the-art attackers at the time of issuance of this report".
+- The evaluator has determined that the product meets all requirements of the claimed certification scheme. - In the case "Pass" verdicts have been assigned to all evaluation activities, the evaluator concludes that " the product meets the requirements of the applicable scheme and has high-assurance that the product protects the defined assets against attack to a specified level of assurance/state-of-the-art attackers at the time of issuance of this report".